 The major in history gives students a broad grasp of world history and the cultural backgrounds of many segments of contemporary society.
 Students learn methods of historical research and exposition that may be applied not only by the professional historian but also by those interested in pursuing careers in government, education, law, the media, business, and other fields.
 Although not required, proficiency in at least one foreign language is recommended, especially for students who are considering graduate study in history.

-The major requires 36 credits of history courses with a grade of C or higher.
-These courses may include offerings at Rutgers (510 and 512 prefixes) or NJIT (HIST prefix).
+The major requires 36 credits of history courses with a grade of C or higher in each course.
+These courses may include offerings at NJIT (HIST prefix or HSS 404) or Rutgers (510 and 512 prefixes).
 Each program is subject to approval by an advisor or by the chairperson of the department.
 Specific requirements:

 - 6 credits in introductory western civilization: R510:201 and R510:202.
-(NJIT students who transfer into the history major after fulfilling the GUR in cultural history with different courses may, at the discretion of their advisor, substitute other courses for R510:201 and R510:202.)
+(NJIT students who transfer into the history major after fulfilling the General University Requirement (GUR) in cultural history with different courses may, at the discretion of their advisor, substitute other courses for R510:201 and R510:202.)

 - 6 credits in any U.S. history courses (any level)